April 1, 2020

-DENVER, Colorado (April 1, 2020) – Today a new effort in Colorado provided 2,000 food insecure Coloradoans with healthy, ready-to-eat meals.
+DENVER – Today, a new effort in Colorado provided 2,000 food-insecure Coloradans with healthy, ready-to-eat meals.
 Colorado Restaurant Response, a new cross-functional coalition in the wake of the COVID-19 crisis, aims to 1) stand up industrial kitchens in existing restaurant spaces, 2) re-hire and keep restaurant workers to prepare ready-to-eat nutritious meals in bulk, and 3) distribute those same meals to food insecure families and unemployed service workers across the Denver metro area in partnership with Bondadosa and leading hunger relief groups including Denver Metro Emergency Food Network.

 “At Bohemian Foundation, our mission is to empower citizens to build stronger communities,” said Joe Zimlich, Bohemian Foundation Board Member.
 “We are glad to be a funding partner of Colorado Restaurant Response.
 This new effort combats food insecurity while also increasing the resiliency of our restaurants across the state.
 It’s an effort that we believe can be adopted by other communities to aid our most vulnerable citizens and to support businesses as well.”